Quick Relief. Trusted Local Care.

 - Wear and tear:

-Fillings can chip, wear down, or become loose over the years, especially if they’re exposed to heavy biting pressure. - Leakage or staining:
+Fillings can chip, wear down, or may gradually loosen over time, especially if they’re exposed to heavy biting pressure. - Leakage or staining:

-Gaps around old fillings may allow bacteria to enter, leading to discolouration or decay beneath the surface. - Cracks or fractures in the tooth:
+Gaps around old fillings may allow bacteria to enter, which may contribute to discolouration or decay beneath the surface. - Cracks or fractures in the tooth:

-A filling that no longer fits properly may contribute to small cracks, making the tooth more prone to breaking.
+A filling that no longer fits properly may be associated with developing small cracks, making the tooth more prone to breaking.

-Regular check-ups help your dentist monitor the condition of your fillings and replace them before they cause discomfort or damage.
+Regular check-ups help your dentist monitor the condition of your fillings and replace them if they show signs of discomfort or potential damage.

-If you’re dealing with a lost filling in Bunbury, our team can check the affected tooth and recommend the most appropriate way to restore its strength and function.
+If you’re dealing with a lost filling in Bunbury, our team can check the affected tooth and discuss suitable options to support the tooth’s structure and function.

 What happens if there is decay under a crown?

 Decay under a crown can compromise both the restoration and the natural tooth beneath it.
-Although crowns are designed to protect the tooth, bacteria can still enter if there are small gaps or if the crown loosens over time.
+Although crowns are designed to protect the tooth, bacteria can still enter if small gaps form or the crown becomes less secure over time.

 Here’s what may happen if decay develops beneath a crown: